republicofmakers/HW-KICAD-MCU-STM32-External-ADC-DAC/README.md

 * Take the project, adapt it , use it.
 I hope it helps you...

-  STM32F1 based ADC / DAC signal analyzer
+  STM32F1 based ADC / DAC signal analyzer <br />
-  Mixed Signal Hardware Design with Kicad.
+  Mixed Signal Hardware Design with Kicad. <br />
-  Created By Ceyhun Pempeci
+  Created By Ceyhun Pempeci <br />